Young whales looking to dine flock to waters off NYC

 The appearance of so many whales near New York City calls for environmental stewardship, said Howard Rosenbaum, director of the Wildlife Conservation Society’s Ocean Giants Program.
 Environmental safeguards, such as the Clean Water Act and Marine Mammal Protection Act, likely helped bring the whales back to New York’s bustling waterways, and more protection can help keep them safe there, he said.

 That will take nongovernmental organizations and state and federal agencies working together “to minimize the risk to animals that are using these habitats to feed,” Rosenabum said.
-That could include implementing new laws to protect the animals from ship strikes, he said.
+That could include implementing new laws to protect the mammals from ship strikes, he said.
 Such laws have sometimes included speed reductions in areas where whales travel and feed.

 The increased sighting of whales off New York City isn’t necessarily evidence that the total whale population is growing, said Danielle Brown, the lead humpback whale researcher with Gotham Whale and a doctoral student at Rutgers University.